02/26/2021

 CONCLUSION

-The macroeconomics trends, including the stimulus package, expected GDP gains, and anticipated reduction in unemployment, indicate impending inflation in Canada.
+The macroeconomic trends, including the stimulus package, expected GDP gains, and anticipated reduction in unemployment, indicate impending inflation in Canada.
 In this extraordinarily uncertain time, prudent investors seek to protect the value of their money.
 Previously, Canadian residential real estate and farmland have proved to be strategic inflation hedges.
 If history repeats, Mark Twain’s famous quote to “invest in land, as they’re not making it anymore” will all the more ring true.

 REFERENCES